A Princeton University study found that people judge others within one tenth of a second of meeting them…

 There’s nothing worse than looking at someone else’s garbage… Of course we hope you’ll convince your homeowner to not leave garbage out, but what about the garbage cans?
 What about that big ugly AC unit?

-Instead of leaving it to chance, some cheap vinyl fencing peices can cover up unsightly garbage cans or AC units in a matter of minutes.
+Instead of leaving it to chance, some cheap vinyl fencing pieces can cover up unsightly garbage cans or AC units in a matter of minutes.
+As an added bonus, fences are one of the easiest ways to add value to a home.

 Curb Appeal ideas for $1500— $10,000